Jarlsberg

-Vestfold county, in which former Jarlsberg in blue.
+Vestfold county, with the former Jarlsberg in blue.

-Jarlsberg was a former countship that forms a part of today's Vestfold county in Norway.
+Jarlsberg was a countship in Norway that became part of Vestfold county.
 The name translates as "Earl's Hill".

-The former countships of Jarlsberg and Larvik were merged into a county in 1821.
-Jarlsberg and Larvik's County (Jarlsberg og Larviks amt) were renamed Vestfold in 1919.
+The former countships of Jarlsberg and Larvik were merged into a county in 1821, and that county (Jarlsberg og Larviks amt) was renamed Vestfold in 1919.

 Created in 1673 as Griffenfeldt Countship (Griffenfeld grevskap), it was after a few years known as Tønsberg Countship (Tønsberg grevskap) until 1684, when the name became Jarlsberg.
-Dating to 1681, the countship was associated with members of the Dano-Norwegian noble family, Wedel-Jarlsberg.
-The countship was abolished in 1893 in accordance with Norway's nobility law, but the manor is still in its own family.
+From 1681, the countship was associated with members of a Dano-Norwegian noble family called Wedel-Jarlsberg.
+The countship was abolished in 1893 in accordance with Norway's nobility law, but the family still owns the manor.

 House of Griffenfeld

 Jarlsberg was originally created as a countship in 1673 for Peder Schumacher Griffenfeld, a Danish statesman and Chancellor of Denmark during the reign of King Christian V of Denmark.
 Schumacher received in 1671 an armorial grant with the name Griffenfeld.
 The creation involved that Count Griffenfeld, in addition to owning 14 percent of the countship's land, received large tax revenues and also the right to appoint all civil and ecclesiastical officials, including officers and judges, who would serve within the countship.